apache/trafficserver/doc/admin-guide/logging/examples.en.rst

              of milliseconds between the time the client established the connection with |TS| and the time |TS| sent the last byte of the response back to the client.
-3   chi      The IP address of the client’s host machine.
+3   chi      The IP address of the client's host machine.
 4   crc/pssc The cache result code; how the cache responded to the request:
              ``HIT``, ``MISS``, and so on.
 Cache result codes are described in :ref:`admin-logging-cache-results`.
 The